BasThomas/basthomas.github.io/_posts/2019-02-24-conforming-to-sequence.md

 ---
 layout: post
 permalink: conforming-to-sequence
-title: A journey to conforming to Sequence
+title: A journey to conforming to Sequence... and Collection
 tags: [programming, swift]
 ---